kasiaMarek/TyRE/performance/README.md

       - parsee: "$a$"
       - tyre file: `AltTyRE.idr`
-      - parsers combinations std lib file: `AltComb.idr`
+      - parsers combinations std lib file: `AltComb.idr` the `./group` sub-directory evaluates the effect of grouping and re-balancing this regex in TyRE.
   3. Simple Kleene star:
       - regex: "$a*$"
       - parsee: "$a^n$"